JOIN NOW for exclusive pricing & express shipping

 Key Takeaways

-This briefing is written for licensed clinics and healthcare professionals.
+This briefing is written for licensed clinics and healthcare professionals managing knee osteoarthritis injection pathways.

 Comparison factorHyalganEuflexxaWhy clinics care

-Product typeHyaluronic acid viscosupplementHyaluronic acid viscosupplementSame class does not mean the same product record or coverage pathway.
+Product categoryHyaluronic acid viscosupplementHyaluronic acid viscosupplementSame class does not create automatic interchangeability.

-Typical series patternOften associated with a longer multi-visit course, subject to current label and payer rulesCommonly handled as a shorter multi-visit courseVisit count affects staffing, reminders, and completion risk.
+Typical program fitOften associated with a longer multi-visit course, subject to label and payer rulesCommonly handled as a shorter multi-visit course, subject to label and payer rulesVisit count affects scheduling, reminders, and completion risk.

 When fewer visits may help